-Throughout modern times, we’ve used other people as a benchmark of our own success, keeping up with the Joneses, and one of the key markers of ‘success’ in contemporary culture is social desirability – are we popular?
-But whereas we used to benchmark against whether our car was newer than next doors or if we had a Commodore 64 versus our mate’s ZX81, increasingly our perception of success is measured in terms of our looks and we’ve never had more ways to compare ourselves to other people.
-Whether it’s magazine covers in the supermarket, images on social media or billboard adverts when we’re walking down the road, everywhere we look there are images of ‘dream’ bodies, the looks we’re supposed to aspire to, the ones that will let everyone know we’re a success, or adverts letting us know that they’re within our grasp for a price.
+Throughout modern times, we’ve used other people as a benchmark of our own success, for 'keeping up with the Joneses', and one of the key markers of ‘success’ in contemporary culture is social desirability – are we popular?
+But whereas once we used to benchmark against whether our car was newer than next doors, or if we had a Commodore 64 versus our mate’s ZX81, increasingly our perception of success is measured in terms of our looks- and we’ve never had more ways to compare ourselves to other people.
+Whether it’s magazine covers in the supermarket, images on social media or billboard adverts when we’re walking down the road, everywhere we look there are images of ‘dream’ bodies; the looks we’re supposed to aspire to, the ones that will let everyone know we’re a success, or adverts letting us know that they’re within our grasp- for a price.

 But what are these supposedly inspirational images doing to our wellbeing?

 In an age of images and aspiration, we tend to forget what our bodies are actually for.
-Maybe, instead of berating them for not having toned thighs, flat abs or a perfectly chiselled jaw or whatever, it might help to think about them differently.
+Maybe, instead of berating them for not having toned thighs, flat abs or a perfectly chiselled jaw, it might help to think about them differently.

-Those bad boys work as a team to help us hear bird song, see the faces of our friends and family, keep us safe from danger.
-They can produce and feed babies, climb mountains, dive to the depths of oceans, write books, sing songs, bring us the joy of winning a sports fixture or the butterflies of a first date.
+Those bad boys work as a team to help us hear bird song, see the faces of our friends and family and keep us safe from danger.
+They can produce and feed babies, climb mountains, dive to the depths of oceans, write books, sing songs, bring us the joy of winning a sports fixture and give us the butterflies of a first date.